xiangyh9988/Ste-UAP/README.md

 Let $x_1$ be the host image (benign example) and $x_2$ be the secret image (the source of perturbation).

 The procedure is as follow and please refer to *Sec 4.2-4.4* for details.
+> Fucking formulas.

 1. DWT on $x_1$ and $x_2$ separately, each of which is decomposed into 4 components, denoted by LL, LH, HL, HH.
 2. SVD on $x_{1LL}$ and $x_{2LL}$ to get $S_{X_{1LL}}$ and $S_{X_{2LL}}$ and fuse them.